buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 ### Body AdvancedSweptSolid Geometry

-The following additional constraints apply to the 'AdvancedSweptSolid' representation type:

-* _Solid_: IfcSurfaceCurveSweptAreaSolid, IfcFixedReferenceSweptAreaSolid, IfcExtrudedAreaSolidTapered, IfcRevolvedAreaSolidTapered shall be supported.
+* _IfcSurfaceCurveSweptAreaSolid_, _IfcFixedReferenceSweptAreaSolid_, _IfcExtrudedAreaSolidTapered_, _IfcRevolvedAreaSolidTapered_ shall be supported.
->> NOTE  View definitions and implementer agreements can further constrain the allowed swept solid types.
-* _Profile_: see 'SweptSolid' geometric representation
-* _Extrusion_: not applicable
+* All subtypes of IfcProfileDef (with exception of IfcArbitraryOpenProfileDef) shall be supported

 ### Body Clipping Geometry

-The following constraints apply to the 'Clipping' representation:

-* _Solid_: see 'SweptSolid' geometric representation
-* _Profile_: see 'SweptSolid' geometric representation
-* _Extrusion_: see 'SweptSolid' geometric representation
+* IfcExtrudedAreaSolid, IfcRevolvedAreaSolid shall be supported
+* All subtypes of IfcProfileDef (with exception of IfcArbitraryOpenProfileDef) shall be supported
+* All extrusion directions shall be supported
-* _Boolean result_: The IfcBooleanClippingResult shall be supported, allowing for Boolean differences between the swept solid (here IfcExtrudedAreaSolid) and one or several IfcHalfSpaceSolid.
+* The IfcBooleanClippingResult shall be supported, allowing for Boolean differences between the swept solid (here IfcExtrudedAreaSolid) and one or several IfcHalfSpaceSolid.

 Figure 216 illustrates a 'Clipping' geometric representation with use of IfcBooleanClippingResult between an IfcExtrudedAreaSolid and an IfcHalfSpaceSolid to create a clipped body.